 By Jennifer Mustoe and Caden Mustoe

-Broadway at the Eccles presents An American in Paris by George Gershwin and Ira Gershwin (music) and Craig Lucas (book)
+Broadway at the Eccles presents Hamilton: An American Musical by Lin-Manuel Miranda

 Delta Hall at the George S. and Dolores Doré Eccles Theater, 131 S. Main Street, SLC, UT 84111